starkos0/globalDSP/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Technologies Used

 - **Angular:** Frontend framework used for building the application.
 - **Dexie.js:** Client-side IndexedDB wrapper for efficient database management.
 - **DaisyUI:** Tailwind CSS plugin for pre-designed UI components.

 ## Key files and Folders

 - `src/app/services/data-management.service.ts`: Core logic for:

   - enerating recipe trees.
   - alculating totals (power, machines, items).
   - andling database queries with Dexie.js.

 - `src/app/services/global-settings-service.service.ts`: Manages dynamic building selection for calculations.
 - `src/app/services/db.ts`: Configures and manages the IndexedDB database.
 - `src/app/mainComponents/table-ratios/`: Contains components for displaying item ratios and totals in a tabular format.
 - `src/assets/`: Stores static resources such as item icons and other assets.
 - `src/app/mainComponents/calculator/`: Includes all components and logic for filtering and generating crafting trees.

+## Execute prettier
+Run `npx prettier . --write`